dacevedo12/something/README.md

 - Carry your immunization record everywhere and at all times
 - Get a shareable QR code that can be verified by other people with the app
+- Nonprofit open source project

+## Mission

+Provide a mobile app that allows people to show their COVID-19 vaccine credentials so they can access events and their favorite places, which allows for a safe and quick entry process of people to different social spaces.

 ## Rationale